ttu/json-flatfile-datastore/README.md

 ### Id-field value

-If incrementing id-field values is used, `GetNextIdValue` returns next id-field value.
-If id-property is integer, last item's value is incremented by one.
+If incrementing Id-field values is used, `GetNextIdValue` returns next Id-field value.
+If Id-property is integer, last item's value is incremented by one.
 If field is not an integer, it is converted to a string and number is parsed from the end of the string and incremented by one.

 ```csharp
 var store = new DataStore(newFilePath, keyProperty: "myId");